Bespoke-Labs/aztec-frontend-boilerplate/README.md

 It bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.

 See the [deployment](https://facebook.github.io/create-react-app/docs/deployment) section of the Create React App documentation for more details.

+### `yarn devnet`

+Starts a local ethereum network, deploys the aztec contracts and runs a local aztec sequencer.

 ## Learn More